Codeinwp/themeisle-icons/README.md

 You can see a full guide for the icon classes [here](https://themeisle.com/free-icons).

 ## License
-We have made these icons available for you to incorporate them into your products under the Apache License Version 2.0.
-Feel free to remix and re-share these icons and documentation in your products.
-We'd love attribution in your app's about screen, but it's not required.
-The only thing we ask is that you not re-sell these icons.
+We have made these icons available for you to incorporate into your products under the GNU General Public License (GPL).
+You are free to remix, modify, and share these icons and documentation in your projects as long as the same freedom is preserved in the modified versions.

+We would appreciate attribution in your app's about screen or documentation, but it is not required.